According to the liquidity premium theory

 ECON205 Chapter 6 Quiz 9 - According to the liquidity .)
 Because buyers of bonds may prefer binds of one maturity over another, interest rates on bonds of different maturities do not move together over time.

+It's expected .17) According to the liquidity premium theory, the yield curve normally has a positive slope because A) short-term interest rates are expected to rise.
 Liquidity refers to how easily an investment can be sold for cash.
 The two-year term premium is 0.
 Economics questions and answers.Explain (in no more than two paragraphs for each) which of the following statements are true or false.The liquidity premium theory states that bond investors prefer highly liquid, short-dated securities that can be sold quickly over long-dated ones.Liquidity Premium Theory This theory aims to adjust the interest rates for investors' liquidity preferences.)
 The interest rate on long-term bonds will equal an average of .
-According to the theory, an investor is likelier to invest in a short-term bond than a long-term one.
 See Answer See Answer See Answer .Study with Quizlet and memorize flashcards containing terms like According to the liquidity premium theory of interest rates: a - investors are indifferent between different maturities if the long-term spot rates are equal to the average of current and expected future short-term rates b - the term structure must always be upward sloping c - long-term spot .
 For all securities, the inflation risk premium is 1.
 To put it simply, it signifies the existence of risk-reward in investment.According to the liquidity premium theory, since the investors want some extra remuneration to shift from shorter to longer period bonds, the bond issuers .80 percent and the real risk .
 If current 1-year and 2-year interest rates are 1.Question: According to the liquidity premium theory of the term structure of interest rates, if the one-year bond rate is expected to be 5%, 7%, and 9% over each of the next three years, and if the liquidity premium on a three-year bond is 3%, then the interest rate on a three-year bond is %.
 B) The term spread has increased.

 Understand How Liquidity Premiums Work